 He would later be a big player in a mission that causes Nero to go back into time to kill Spock as a young man.
 He ends up killing Kirk's father on the the day of James Kirk's birth.
-This leads to Kirk and Spock being Captain and first officer of the Enterprise years earlier than then they originally did.
-It is unknown if this changed the regular Star Trek timeline or created a new one.
+This leads to Kirk and Spock being Captain and first officer of the Enterprise years earlier than than they originally did.
+This did not changed the regular Star Trek timeline.

 Ironically he was one of the reasons a second pilot was made because of his look.
 They also didn't like the female second officer Number One.
 This lead to the dropping of the female character over the alien one.

 In the episode, Mirror, Mirror, the alternate version of Spock works for the Terran Empire where humans and other alien members of the ISS Enterprise were aggressive.
 Due to their code of honor, any member who tries kill the Captain and failed a mission, they get killed or sent through a torture chamber.

 The alternate Spock shares the same personality as the Spock from the USS Enterprise.
 However, Mirror Spock has a goatee and thinks that it's logical to work for the Terran Empire.
 However, Capt.
 Kirk from the USS Enterprise urged Mirror Spock to change his ways and later considered the Captain's proposal to fight against the Terran Empire.